Biopharma LLC: 21st century

 In 2005, the company implemented the technology of the virus inactivation by the solvent/detergent method in the production of immunoglobulins.

 In 2005, at the International Forum of Quality, the enterprise received the ISO 9001 certificate.

 In 2009, after a series of changes, reorganizations, and renamings (in 1965, 1978, 1992), PrJSC Biopharma was formed.

 In 2012, Horizon Capital and FMO invested in Biopharma for building a new biopharmaceutical production factory equipped with a quality control laboratory.

 In 2014, the first phase of the Biopharmaceutical Research and Manufacturing Complex was launched in Bila Tserkva.
 It includes a pharmaceutical plant for the production of medicines, center for research, development and technology, laboratory building for quality control of drugs, warehouses for raw materials and finished products, housing for power systems.

 The official opening of the Biopharmaceutical NSC "Biopharma" took place on June 16, 2015.
-On this occasion, the company handed over medicines worth 1 million UAH, for the needs of the Ministry of Defense and the treatment of military personnel.
+On this occasion, the company handed over medicines worth ₴1 million, for the needs of the Ministry of Defense and the treatment of military personnel.

 In September 2018 company joined The European Business Association (EBA).

 2019 (September 19–20) Biopharma jointly with the Ministry of Health of Ukraine held an international forum on blood components and preparations - "Actual issues of industrial production of blood products".
 Within the framework of the forum, the official opening ceremony of the plasma fractionation plant was held, which became the first such plant in Ukraine and can process up to one million liters of plasma per year.

 Construction of a new complex

 At the end of 2016, Biopharma started the third stage of the construction – the plant for blood plasma fractionation.
 In October 2017, after the construction of a new building, the installation of technical equipment was started.
 At the new facilities, the company will produce Albumin, Bioven, and Immunoglobulin that help treat diseases caused by immunodeficiency.

 The opening of the new complex took place in summer 2018 Vasyl Khmelnytsky and his partners invested $42 million in the research and production facility.

 2019 — opening and launch of the first plasma fractionation plant in Ukraine which became the first such plant in Ukraine that can process up to one million liters of plasma per year.
-This technology enables to extract life-saving drugs, requires advanced research and development, GMP-certified equipment and facilities. $75 million was raised to build the plant.
+This technology enables to extract lifesaving drugs, requires advanced research and development, GMP-certified equipment and facilities. $75 million was raised to build the plant.

 In December 2019, Biopharma sold part of the company to the German pharmaceutical manufacturer STADA.
-This decision was made in view of the fact that STADA will be able to bring investment and new expertise in the production and promotion of medicines.
+This decision was made because STADA will be able to bring investment and new expertise in the production and promotion of medicines.
 Biopharma's shareholders maintained the production of donor plasma drugs and focused on its development both in Ukraine and abroad.

 Currently, the company is focused on combating the COVID-19 pandemic and is working in two main areas: